Historical Walking Tour of Downtown Albemarle

 14. Masonic Lodges, Fitzgerald Building - 151 W. Main St.

-Prior to the construction of the Fitzgerald Building on this site, the Freemasons had erected a Masonic Lodge by 1894.
-In 1901 a second, two-story Masonic Lodge was constructed here and became a center for social activities.
-That building was destroyed by fire in the early morning hours of 27 November 1901, less than nine months after its completion.
-Built in 1927, the Fitzgerald Building housed Rose’s 5-10-25¢ store until the last quarter of the 20th century.
-The building’s second story was utilized by the Tar Heel Club, an exclusive social club that maintained offices, lounges, a ballroom, and its own orchestra from the 1920s until World War II.
-Reputedly, the Club was able to offer “medicinal” spirits to its members during Prohibition.
+On this site, the Freemasons had erected a Masonic Lodge by 1894.
+In 1901, another two-story lodge was constructed here and became a center for social activities.
+That building was destroyed by ﬁre in the early morning hours of November 27, 1901, less than nine months after its completion.
+Built in 1927, the Fitzgerald Building housed Rose's 5-10-25¢ store until the last quarter of the 20th century.
+The building's second story was utilized by the Tar Heel Club, an exclusive social club that maintained oﬃces, lounges, a ballroom, and its own orchestra from the 1920s until World War II.
+Reputedly, the Club was able to oﬀer "medicinal" spirits to its members during Prohibition.

 15. Maralise Hotel - 213 W. Main St.